Jacobjayk/Jenkins-CI-CD-with-Terraform-on-AWS/README.md

 ---

-## 🎉 You Did It!
+## 🎉 Congratulations!
-Now you have:
-✅ Automated AWS deployments (No manual clicking!)
-✅ Jenkins CI/CD pipeline (Runs on code changes)
-✅ Terraform infrastructure-as-code (Reproducible environments)
+You now have a fully automated Jenkins CI/CD pipeline deploying AWS infrastructure with Terraform.

 ---